-The U.S. rejoined the Paris agreement.
+The U.S. rejoined the Paris Agreement.
 Now comes the hard part

 The government can also help support new technology for industries that can’t yet easily get rid of emissions, like steel manufacturing.
 That’s important, because the entire economy needs to get to net-zero emissions by 2050.
 Still, Stokes says, scaling up the technology that we already have, such as renewable electricity and electric cars, can get us the majority of the way to the 2030 goal.

-The Paris agreement, on its own, isn’t enough; even though nearly all of the world’s countries stayed in the deal when the U.S. dropped out, they’re not moving fast enough to actually meet the agreement’s goals.
+The Paris Agreement, on its own, isn’t enough; even though nearly all of the world’s countries stayed in the deal when the U.S. dropped out, they’re not moving fast enough to actually meet the agreement’s goals.
 “The globe is procrastinating on a really big problem,” says Stokes.
 “And we’re already starting to pay for that the consequences of that procrastination through billion-dollar storms that are hitting the United States, more and more times each year, through global heatwaves, huge typhoons.
 The costs are mounting every year, and we can’t continue to procrastinate.
 And countries are really not taking this on at the scale that’s necessary.”

 The U.S. now has the opportunity to help lead in the right direction.
 (That includes making good on payments the Obama administration promised to low-income countries to tackle climate change, which Trump later withdrew.)
 “This is a very hopeful moment,” says Cleetus.
 “This is a really a different tone.
 We’re hearing that science will be centered, equity and justice will be centered, that we are once again going to engage with a global community as a partner and an ally.
 It is such a hopeful moment.”